Germany: 1 in 100 infected with virus, health minister says

 “If all German adults were vaccinated, we wouldn’t be in this difficult situation,” he told reporters in Berlin.

 Spahn spoke a day after federal and state leaders announced tough new restrictions that largely target unvaccinated people, preventing them from entering nonessential stores, restaurants, sports and cultural venues.

 The government also plans to submit a general vaccine mandate for parliament to consider.
+Government spokesman Steffen Seibert said lawmakers could vote on the issue in early January.

 Spahn, who is likely to leave office next week when Germany’s new center-left government takes office, has opposed compulsory vaccination and made clear Friday that he would vote against the measure.